Jacob120/hexagon2048_v2/README.md

 npm run test:local -- --url=http://hex2048.surge.sh
 ```

-## Grading Notes

-For extra credits, you should the following (one or more):

-- Support radiuses more than 2 (at least 3, 4, and even more)
-- Cover your code base with unit tests (with common sense of course)
-- Implement animations

-## Implementation details

-You can use TypeScript or JavaScript this decision is up to you.
-If you want to use JavaScript, you should use `.jsx` extension, and `.tsx` extension for TypeScript.

-If you don't like React, you can remove `ReactDOM.render` from `src/index.tsx` and implement your game with plain JavaScript/TypeScript.

-We use `Create-React-App` template which brings a number of limitations in the choice of other technologies,
-but if you want and are able to use another library, we won't mind.

 ## Package scripts description

 - `npm run start` - starts dev server with your game.
 The page will be reloaded on each code update.